-Equal Opportunities
+2. Equal Opportunities

-All pupils and staff should have the same expectations for their behaviour, whilst taking into account the needs of individuals recognised by the School and College.
-The system is there to support the whole School and College community and ensure clear boundaries are established that benefit everyone.
+All pupils and staff should have the same expectations for their behaviour, whilst taking into account the needs of individuals recognised by the school.
+The system is there to support the whole school community and ensure clear boundaries are established that benefit everyone.

-Code of Conduct
+3. Code of Conduct

-The Code of Conduct for Shorefields is promoted and helps to contribute to the positive ethos throughout the School and College.
+The Code of Conduct for Shorefields is promoted and helps to contribute to the positive ethos throughout the School.
 The code sets out expectations as follows:

 - Show respect

-- Be kind and friendly
+- > Be kind and friendly

 - Listen Well

 - Work Hard

-- Tell the Truth
+- > Tell the Truth

-Support Attitudes to Good Behaviour
+4. Supporting Attitudes to Good Behaviour

-The development of the whole child is important to us and as a result, we endeavour to fulfil the School and Colleges core purpose of 'Learn to Live'.
+The development of the whole child is important to us and as a result, we endeavour to fulfil the school core purpose of 'Learn to Live'.